gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ## 10 Non-web documents

-This section outlines the requirements specific to non-web documents such as Word, Excel, PowerPoint, email, PDF, pictures, or video or similar documents that are not embedded in a web page, or are downloadable.
+This section outlines the requirements specific to non-web documents such as Word, Excel, PowerPoint, email, <abbr title="Portable Document Format">PDF</abbr>, pictures, or video or similar documents that are not embedded in a web page, or are downloadable.
 These requirements apply to all documents regardless of where they originate (such as those created in a word processor or generated by a web-based reporting tool).

 ### 10.1 to 10.4 – Perceivable, Operable, Understandable, and Robust